MikeZhong21/Online-Education-Platform/README.md

 ## Project Description

-It is an online vocational skills training platform that focuses on selling various skill training courses.
+It is an online education platform that focuses on selling and offering various courses.
 It provides rich learning support features and interactive functionalities to enhance the learning atmosphere and increase user engagement.

 ## Technology Stack